mellow-finance/mellow-vaults/docs/mellow-permissionless-vaults/api.md

 |`amount1`| uint256 | The amount of token1 owed to the position that was collected

+# IPeripheryImmutableState

-Functions that return immutable state of the router
+🧒 Functions that return immutable state of the router

 ## Functions